 Mr. Maguire's written employment agreement dated November 3, 2009 with Xenetic U.K. for a term then commencing and continuing thereafter unless and until terminated by either Mr. Maguire or the Company in writing with not less than twelve months' notice.
 The employment agreement is governed by and construed in accordance with English law.
 Mr. Maguire's present annual salary under his employment agreement is \$505,735.
 The salary under this agreement is subject to periodic review by the Company without any obligation on the part of the Company to increase.
 The Company is required to make contributions to its Defined Contribution Pension Scheme at a rate of 12% of base salary.
 Additionally, Mr. Maguire is provided with life insurance coverage equal to four times base salary and is entitled to participate in the Company's Permanent Health and Private Medical Schemes.
-He is also eligible to participate in the Company's bonus and share option/equity incentive schemes in force from time to time.
-The agreement may be terminated by the Company for good cause without notice or payment in lieu of notice to Mr. Maguire.
+He is also eligible to participate in the Company for good cause without notice or payment in lieu of notice to Mr. Maguire.
 In case of termination upon change in control, Mr. Maguire may be entitled to twelve (12) months' severance.